 In total, we evaluated our approach on our new dataset and five existing video sequences of people in different sets of apparel.
-In addition, we test our method with 4 subjects in a live setup (see Fig. 1) with a low cost webcam.
+In addition, we test our method with four subjects in a live setup (see Figure 1) with a low-cost webcam.
 Our method takes frames at 540×960 resolution as input.
-To better evaluate our non-rigid surface registration method, we used challenging loose clothing in these sequences, including skirts, dresses, hooded sweatshirts and baggy pants.
+To better evaluate our non-rigid surface registration method, we used challenging loose clothing in these sequences, including skirts, dresses, hooded sweatshirts, and baggy pants.
 The sequences show a wide range of difficult motions (slow to fast, self-occlusions) for monocular capture.
-Additionally, we compare our approach to the state-of-the-art monocular performance capture method of Xu et al. [2018] on two of their sequences and on one of our new captured sequences.
+Additionally, we compare our approach to the state-of-the-art monocular performance capture method of Xu et al. (2018) on two of their sequences and on one of our new captured sequences.

-Qualitative Evaluation.
-In Fig. 5, we show several frames from live performance capture results.
+Qualitative evaluation.
+In Figure 5, we show several frames from live performance capture results.
 We can see that our results precisely overlay the person in the input images.
-Note that body pose, head-orientation, and non-rigid deformation of loose clothing, are accurately captured.
+Note that body pose, head-orientation, and non-rigid deformation of loose clothing are accurately captured.
 Both the side-by-side comparison to RGB input and the accurate overlay with the reconstructed mesh show the high quality of the reconstruction.
-Also note that our reconstruction results match the images captured from a laterally displaced reference view which is not used for tracking (see supplemental video).
-This further evidences the fidelity of our 3D performance capture results, also in depth, which shows that our formulation effectively meets the non-trivial underconstrained monocular reconstruction challenge.
+Also note that our reconstruction results match the images captured from a laterally displaced reference view, which is not used for tracking (see the supplemental video).
+This provides further evidence of the fidelity of our 3D performance capture results, also in depth, which shows that our formulation effectively meets the non-trivial underconstrained monocular reconstruction challenge.
 To evaluate the robustness of our method, we included many fast and challenging motions in our test set.
-As shown in Fig. 6, even the fast 360° rotation (see the first row) and the jumping motion (see the second row) are successfully tracked.
-This illustrates the robustness of our algorithm and its efficient and effective combined consideration of sparse and dense image cues, as well as learning-based and model-based capture, which in this combination were not used in prior work, let alone in real-time.
+As shown in Figure 6, even the fast 360° rotation (see the first row) and the jumping motion (see the second row) are successfully tracked.
+This illustrates the robustness of our algorithm and its efficient and effective combined consideration of sparse and dense image cues, as well as both learning- and

 Fig. 5.
 Qualitative results.
-We show several live monocular performance capture results of entire humans in their loose everyday clothing. (a) shows the template models. (b) shows input images to our method, while (c) shows that the corresponding results precisely overlay the person in the input images.
-Our results can be used to render realistic images (d) or free viewpoint video (e).
+We show several live monocular performance capture results of entire humans in their loose everyday clothing. (a) The template models. (b) Input images to our method. (c) The corresponding results precisely overlay the person in the input images.
+Our results can be used to render realistic images (d) or free-viewpoint video (e).

 Fig. 6.
 Our real-time approach even tracks challenging and fast motions, such as jumping and a fast 360° rotation with high accuracy.
 The reconstructions overlay the input image well.
-For the complete sequence we refer to the supplemental video.
+For the complete sequence, we refer to the supplemental video.